Pole Placement and Feedback Stabilization for Discrete Linear Ensemble Systems: Conclusion

 \section{Conclusion}

-We have provided solutions to the problems of pole placement and of feedback stabilization for a special class of linear ensembles systems~\eqref{eq:systeminfinite} whose state spaces are the sequence spaces $X$, with $X = \ell^p$, for $1\leq p \leq \infty$, $X = c$, and $X = c_0$.
-We have established necessary/sufficient conditions on $(a_n)$ and $(b_n)$ for existence of an element $k\in X^*$ such that the operator $T_k = (A + bk): X\to X$ has its spectra in the left half plan and for the feedback system $\dot x(t) = T_k x(t)$ to be (asymptotically) stable.
-The problems addressed have natural connections with rank-one perturbations of compact operators and with stability of uniformly continuous semigroups.
-Thus, the main results of this paper may be of interest in operator theory as well.
+In this paper, we have addressed the problem of pole placement and the problem of feedback stabilization for the following discrete linear ensemble system: $\dot x_n(t) = a_n x_n(t) + b_n u(t)$, where the state space $X$ is either $c$, or, $c_0$, or, $\ell^p$ for $1 \leq p \leq \infty$.
+We have established several necessary or sufficient conditions on the sequences $(a_n)$ and $(b_n)$ for the existence of a feedback gain $k\in X^*$ such that the operator $T_k = (A + bk): X\to X$ has its spectra in the left half plan and for the feedback system $\dot x(t) = T_k x(t)$ to be (asymptotically) stable.
+These conditions have been formulated as theorems in Section~\S\ref{sec:mainresult} and their proofs have been presented in Section~\S\ref{sec:proofs}.
+These two problems have natural connections with rank-one perturbations of (compact) operators and with stability of uniformly continuous semigroups.
+The main results of this paper may be of independent interest in operator theory as well.